roshbhatia/roshanbhatiadotcom/writing/000/post.md

 Handwiring is objectively simpler and easier — you straight up just have some switches, a microcontroller, and solder connections directly to the microcontroller.
 If you have cables that intersect, they can just go over/around each other.
 No big deal here, but you do loosely commit yourself to soldering wires directly to the microcontroller.

 A PCB introduces a few more variables into the mix — when traces (which are akin to wires) intersect, you need to account for that by punching holes through the board (called a 'via').
 And you run the possibility of energy/heat sticking around on the board, so you need a big area of copper to help dissipate it called a "ground pour".
-I don't think a simple PCB like this actually needs one for relatively simple keyboards, but ultimately I was scared and added one anyways.
+I don't think a simple PCB like this actually needs one for relatively simple keyboards, but I was scared and added one anyways.

-I decided to ultimately go with a PCB because I was scared of soldering — it's simple, I've done it before, but I have a hand tremor that makes playing the Wii difficult so I didn't want to commit to getting frustrated when I solder the wrong bit 4 times in a row.
+I decided to go with a PCB because I was scared of soldering — it's simple, I've done it before, but I have a hand tremor that makes playing the Wii difficult so I didn't want to commit to getting frustrated when I solder the wrong bit 4 times in a row.

 ### Designing the PCB

 The first major choice around the PCB design was choosing a microcontroller.
 The RPI Pico 2 is now the gold standard for little projects like this — it's cheap, it's well supported by every major keyboard firmware project, and it's geared towards beginners.
-I looked at other microcontrollers but ultimately for this project there wasn't any need to really evaluate any other products given the overwhelming support for these.
+I looked at other microcontrollers but for this project there wasn't any need to really evaluate any other products given the overwhelming support for these.

 Then I moved to thinking about wiring.
 This isn't particularly interesting, you just draw rows and columns and choose pins on the microcontroller to assign them to.
-I changed this a bit as I worked for some of the more uniquely placed keys but ultimately this stayed the same and didn't change too much.
+I changed this a bit as I worked for some of the more uniquely placed keys but this stayed the same and didn't change too much.
 You can use tools like [https://kbfirmware.com/](https://kbfirmware.com/) if you have fewer keys to autogenerate firmware and a wiring matrix for you, but it only supports certain microcontrollers.
 While I didn't use the generated artifact from the site, I found it useful to conceptulaize how the matrix should look as they provide you with a visualization on the site itself.

 I ended up using [KeyboardToolsXYZ](https://keyboard-tools.xyz/) to generate a (unwired) Kicad project file to start with.
 For the more dev inclined, Kicad has a Python based scripting engine that can be used for automating placements of "footprints" (think reusable components: diodes, the microcontroller, or your key switches) but it's something I encountered issues with.
 Rather than needing to script anything yourself, the KeyboardToolsXYZ just takes your KLE JSON and automates placing these footprints in a blank file for you.